See what questions

 Commonly undiagnosed diseases in related medical categories:

 Brain pressure condition often misdiagnosed as dementia: A condition that results from an excessive pressure of CSF within the brain is often misdiagnosed.
-It...read more »
+It may be misdiagnosed as Parkinson's disease or dementia (such...read more »

 Research related physicians and medical specialists: